casper-network/docs-archive/dapp-dev-guide/tutorials/erc20/tests.rst

 * Deploy the compiled contract to the blockchain given the starting state.
 * Then, create additional deploys for each of the methods in the contract.

-The `erc20-test/src/main.rs <https://github.com/casper-ecosystem/erc20/blob/master/testing/erc20-test/src/main.rs>`_ file accomplishes this steps.
+The `erc20-test/src/main.rs <https://github.com/casper-ecosystem/erc20/blob/master/testing/erc20-test/src/main.rs>`_ file accomplishes these steps.
 It contains methods that can simulate a real-world deployment (storing the contract in the blockchain) and transactions to invoke the methods in the contract.

 Setting up the Testing Context
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^